 Etlingera elatior, commonly known as Torch Ginger, is known for the fiery red flowers for which it's named.
-Originating in Malayasia and Indonesia, it grows in a wide range of soil types and is moderately salt tolerant in warm climates such as U.S. Department of Agriculture plant hardiness zones 10b through 11.
+Originating in Malaysia and Indonesia, it grows in a wide range of soil types and is moderately salt tolerant in warm climates such as the USDA plant hardiness zones 10b through 11.

 Reaching a height and spread of 15 feet (4.5 m), Torch Ginger blooms on up to 5 feet (1.5 m) long stalks with up to 12 inches (30 cm) long, conelike inflorescences of pink or red and is considered a tropical or subtropical, herbaceous shrub.
 You can propagate Torch Ginger by division of rhizomes or sowing ripe seeds.

 1. Soak ripe Torch Ginger seeds in water overnight.

-2. Fill a 6 inch (15 cm) in diameter, flower pot with commercial seed-germination mix.
+2. Fill a flowerpot, 6 inches (15 cm) in diameter, with commercial seed-germination mix.

 3. Push 4 or 5 seeds into the soil, 0.5 inches (1.2 cm) to 0.75 inches (1.9 cm) deep and evenly spaced.